 In a way, this is a good thing.
 It pushes me to constantly make connections with my environment and the people who inhabit it, no matter how small these connections are.
 If I don’t connect, I feel like an outlier, but if I do, I become this piece in the picture where I am allowed to exist simultaneously in whatever number of cultural and linguistic spaces rather than against their backdrop.

 When I pictured the United States as a child I lacked geographic boundaries to keep the White House, Statue of Liberty, and Disneyworld from walking distance of one another.
 The idea of leaving my small, rural town for this NY-DC-FL-mesh (all spaces that I have inhabited, by the way) was ridiculous.
 I couldn’t even imagine what living in an arctic, rural town would be like.
-Turns out, it’s an awful lot like my hometown, both the positive and the negative.
-So different, yet so alike, and, yes, there is opportunity for adventure, but the rest is more mundane than you’d think.
+Turns out, it’s an awful lot like my hometown, and a lot more mundane than you’d think.

 Most days go something like this: go to work.
 Drop by post Office.
 The gym?
 The ATM.
 Come home, do laundry (maybe).
 Read.
 Write.
 Cook dinner.
 Hang out with friends?
 Hermit in my room.
 Should I happen to linger by the balcony for a second in the evening, I try to remember to catch the sun set across the Bering Sea and to search for tints of orange, blue, purple, pink, and everything in between.